sakorkko/ndtt/README.md

 We will have to see if we need to switch images later

-## Installing the image to a sd card
+## Installing the image to an sd card

 On linux first you can check the path to your card with:
 ```